billzyj/repacss-benchmarking/docs/analysis.md

 ## Overview

-This document describes the analysis tools and methodologies used to process and visualize power-performance data collected from HPC benchmarks.
+This document describes the analysis tools and methodologies used to process and visualize benchmark results (and, optionally, external power data) collected from HPC runs.
 The analysis pipeline includes:

 1. Data loading and preprocessing
 2. Statistical analysis